 You can’t go wrong with using “Welcome” in the subject line.
 You can also personalize your email sends by adding the recipient’s first name, such as “Welcome to PureB2B, Scott!”

 While welcome emails are almost always automated, you can still personalize so your recipients don’t feel like they’re speaking to a machine.

 As PureB2B puts it: “Give them personality, sass, and don’t forget humour.
 Automated email campaigns usually sound generic or like a robot wrote them.
 Be better than that.
 Write an email that you’d want to read and watch your clickthrough rates soar.”

 It may sound counterintuitive, but as you onboard new subscribers, you must give them the option to unsubscribe.
 Leading email service providers automatically include an unsubscribe link in your campaigns as required by CAN-SPAM (US) and CASL (Canada).

 Adding an unsubscribe option allows you to craft effective email campaigns and cleanse your email list.
 If a contact unsubscribes, ask them why they want to be removed from the mailing list, so you can receive feedback and make necessary adjustments.

 Just like any recipe you find online, you can follow it by-the-book or swap some ingredients listed above for desired results.
 Regardless of your industry, the goal of your welcome email is to engage new subscriber with a smile.

-Sign up for Maropost Marketing Cloud to utilize our email marketing personalization feature, and increase your email deliverability rate.
+Sign up for Maropost for Marketing to utilize our email marketing personalization feature, and increase your email deliverability rate.